-On Veterans Day and every day, the team at BCLG is grateful for the service and sacrifice of our nation’s veterans.
-Unsurprisingly, we have a special place in our hearts for the veterans we know best: our family members, past and present.
+On Veterans Day and every day, the team at BCLG is grateful for the service and sacrifice of our nation’s veterans, and we have a special place in our hearts for the veterans we know best: our family members, past and present.

-In addition to her father, Diane’s brother Douglas also served in the Navy, along with her daughters, Samantha Drumb – an anti-terrorist officer – and Jacqueline Drumb, an engineering officer who is still on active duty.
-Finally, Diane’s husband, Brian, was in the Seabees for almost ten years, serving in both Operation Desert Storm and Operation Desert Shield.
+Diane’s brother Douglas also served in the Navy, along with her daughters, Samantha Drumb – an anti-terrorist officer – and Jacqueline Drumb, an engineering officer.
+And Diane’s husband, Brian, was in the Seabees for almost ten years, serving in both Operation Desert Storm and Operation Desert Shield.

-As BCLG family members, we are proud of Chip and Diane’s beloved veterans, and thankful for all those who have worn the uniform with honor.
+As BCLG family members, we are proud of these special veterans, and thankful for all those who have worn the uniform with honor.

 A Letter from the Pacific: More on Hank Bachara